Arrears and Debt Recovery

 To make a online payment please click here

-On the Hearing date we will apply for a liability order which allows the council to recover any unpaid Council Tax using other methods (see below for more information).
-Once a liability order is granted an additional £22.00 costs will be added.
+On the Hearing date we will apply to the court for a liability order which allows the council to recover any unpaid Council Tax using other methods (see below for more information).
+Once a liability order is granted additional costs of £22.00 will be added bringing the total costs to £80.00.

 Free Debt Advice can be obtained from the following organisations: